Designing and Simulating a Photodiode Circuit for Your PCB

 The generic components in Altium Designer and the Simulation Sources library can be used alongside manufacturer-provided simulation models and custom SPICE subcircuits.
 For a photodiode circuit, a simulation model involving a biased photodiode and a current source will be used to simulate an illuminated photodiode.
 Altium Designer’s component tools and schematic editor make it easy to build simulations for your photodiode circuit.

 The MixedSim tool in Altium Designer is designed to enable logic-level simulations, analog simulations, and DC simulations.
 Designers can build models for their photodiode circuits using commercially available components and generic components.
 They can also perform all of the standard simulation tasks one would find in a SPICE package, but in a user-friendly interface with intuitive visualizations.
-Best of all, these simulation tools are available in a the same application as your schematic editor and component selection tools.
+Best of all, these simulation tools are available in the same application as your schematic editor and component selection tools.

 - Your photodiode circuit simulation will start with the right SPICE package.
 Altium Designer includes a proprietary SPICE solver alongside standard ECAD tools.